-- Combining two best heuristics may not give you the best. - Need to weight the amount of time spent in realizing a heuristic and the benefits it can bring. - Need to be very careful in setting up the experiments.
+- Combining two best heuristics may not give you the best. - This conclusion is implementation dependent. - Need to weight the amount of time spent in realizing a heuristic and the benefits it can bring. - Need to be very careful in setting up the experiments.